paulyuk/remote-mcp-functions-dotnet/README.md

 # Getting Started with Remote MCP Servers using Azure Functions (.NET/C#)

 This is a quickstart template to easily build and deploy a custom remote MCP server to the cloud using Azure functions.
 You can clone/restore/run on your local machine with debugging, and `azd up` to have it in the cloud in a couple minutes.
-The MCP server is secured by design using keys and HTTPs, and allows more options for OAuth using EasyAuth and network isolation using VNET.
+The MCP server is secured by design using keys and HTTPs, and allows more options for OAuth using EasyAuth and/or API Management as well as network isolation using VNET.

 If you're looking for this sample in more languages check out the [Node.js/TypeScript](https://github.com/Azure-Samples/remote-mcp-functions-typescript) and [Python](https://github.com/Azure-Samples/remote-mcp-functions-python) samples.